Rishabhjain2003/CollaborativeCanvas/README.md

 2. Open 2–3 browser tabs at `http://localhost:3000`

 3. Draw in any tab — it should instantly sync across all others

+4. Test user-specific features:
+   * Draw strokes in different tabs (different users)
+   * Use undo/redo in one tab — should only affect that user's strokes
+   * Use clear in one tab — should only remove that user's strokes

 ---